furritos/vue-flask/README.md

 # Vue-Flask

-Quick Flask Dashboard using Vue.js, Python and Flask.
+Quick Flask Dashboard using Vue.js, Python, Flask and Flask Bootstrap.

 ![preview](docs/preview.png)

 ## Features

-* Heavy usage of Jinja2 templating and leverages heavy compartmentalization
+* Heavy usage of Jinja2 templating and promotes a level of, almost OCD-ish, compartmentalization
-* Removed strict requirement of virutal environment and leaves that option to the end-user (highly advisable to use one, though)
+* Removed strict requirement of virtual environment and leaves that option to the end-user
 * Usage of a fixed top navigation bar in lieu of tabs
 * Updated versions of JavaScript components
+* Handed over the responsibility of Bootstrap over to Flask

 ## Stack